 A trucking company could bear liability for your crash in a few different circumstances:

 Trucking companies will be liable for most trucking accidents in Georgia.
 However, other parties may share liability.
 A negligent passenger vehicle driver, for example, may have caused the initial hazard that resulted in the truck crashing into you.
 Product manufacturers could also share liability if a truck or vehicle part contributed to your injuries.
-Determining liability is one of the many tasks our lawyers in Savannah can complete for you.
+Determining liability is one of the many tasks our truck accident lawyers in Savannah can complete for you.

 Another important element an attorney can take care of on your behalf is determining the cause of your truck accident.
 The cause of the crash will answer the question of liability for your damages.
 Most truck crashes stem from human error.
 A lack of judgment on the part of the truck company or one of its drivers, for example, could lead to circumstances that are unsafe for other roadway users.